esslli24-PfThML/esslli24PfThML.github.io/README.md

 ### Lecture 1 - Sequent Calculi <a name="l1"></a>
 #### Slides
 [Slides Lecture 1](lectures/lecture_1_new.pdf)

+The exercises for Lecture 1 can be found within the Slides.

 #### References
 - Blackburn, de Rijke and Venema, Modal Logic, Cambridge University Press, 2001.
 - Troelstra and Schwichtenberg, Basic proof theory, Cambridge University Press, 2000.